AaronBuxbaum/blog/content/blog/code-smells/index.md

 7. Patterns of Failure Are Revealing: Test cases ordered well will reveal patterns of failure.
 8. Test Coverage Patterns Can Be Revealing: Similarly, look at the code that is or is not passed in a failure.
 9. Tests Should Be Fast: Slow tests won't get run.

+ I'm pretty sure I borrowed this list from somewhere, but I can't find the source anymore -- email me for credit if it's yours.